flathub/net.epson.epsonscan2/README.md

 Wayland cause the app to bail out.

-Network isn't enabled.
-Might be needed for networks scanning.
+Network is enabled.
+It is needed for networks scanning.

 Filesystem locations are the default offered in the app: xdg-pictures, xdg-documents, xdg-desktop.